lskatz/Kalamari/README.md

 The databases are downloaded using the information contained in `src/chromosomes.tsv` and `src/plasmids.tsv`.
 These files represent the chromosome and plasmid databases, respectively.

-Optionally, you can include assemblies that are not complete (i.e., one contig per chromosome) by including `src/chromosomes-incomplete.tsv` by using `KALAMARI_EXPERIMENTAL` as shown below.
+Optionally, you can include assemblies that are not complete (i.e., more than one contig per chromosome) by including `src/chromosomes-incomplete.tsv` by using `KALAMARI_EXPERIMENTAL` as shown below.

 To download both the chromosome and plasmid databases with default settings, run: